-Check out these food industry companies that use robots to perform a variety of functions.
+Check out these restaurant robots that perform a variety of functions throughout the food industry.

 Location: San Francisco, California